AnnieEvans83/Curriculum/README.md

 [Unit 8][#8]

-  * Programming / Data Science: Training and Testing your Data
+  * Programming / Data Science: Training and testing your model

   * Lab: Car self-drives in a track - part 2